 The Overall Process

-- Account Managers process starts when a Closer close wins a new business opportunity, thus adding a new customer to the list.
+- The account manager process starts when a Closer close wins a new business opportunity, thus adding a new customer to the list.

-- An operations or manager will log in, see a new customer, and typically assign the Company an Account Manager, as well as change the "Type" of the Company to reflect a customer status
+- A manager will log in, see a new customer, and typically assign the Company an Account Manager, as well as change the "Type" of the Company to reflect a customer status

 - From this point on, it is the Account Managers responsibility to gather key customer information points and help guide the customer through their journey.